 \begin{remark} Theorem \ref{Theorem-2} shows that the quasi-maximum likelihood estimator $\hat{\theta}$ has the converge rate $m^{-1/4} +n^{-1/2}$.
 The first term $m^{-1/4}$ comes from estimating the integrated beta, which is known as the optimal convergence rate with the presence of market microstructure noise.
 The second term $n^{-1/2}$ is the typical parametric convergence rate based on the low-frequency observations.
 Theorem \ref{Theorem-3} establishes the asymptotic normality of $\hat{\theta}$. \end{remark}

-To analyze the low-frequency dynamics, we allow the sample period to be infinity.
+In the asymptotic analysis of low-frequency dynamics, the sample size, $n$, is allowed to go to infinity.
 Thus, we need the long-span asymptotic behavior of the $RIB$ estimator, such as Assumption \ref{Assumption-2}(f).
 However, this condition is not satisfied under the locally bounded condition such as Assumption \ref{assumption-formal}.
-To coincide the asymptotic results of the proposed estimation procedures, we investigate the long-span asymptotic behavior of $RIB$ as follows.
+To coincide with the asymptotic results of the proposed estimation procedures, we investigate the long-span asymptotic behavior of $RIB$ as follows.

-\begin{assumption} ~ \begin{enumerate} \item [(a)] We have bounded 64th moment of $\sigma, \mu_{1}, \mathfrak{d}_{1}, \beta^{c}, \beta^{d}, \mu_{\beta}$, and $\sigma_{\beta}$ and bounded 32nd moment of $\sigma^{-1},\tilde{\mu}_{1}, \tilde{\sigma}, \tilde{\mathfrak{d}}_{1}, \vartheta_{1}, \vartheta_{2}, \mu_{2}, q, \mathfrak{d}_{2}, X_1$, and $X_2$. \item [(b)] The process $\mu_{1}$ satisfies (P-64) and the processes $\mu_{2}, \vartheta_{1}$, and $\vartheta_{2}$ satisfy (P-32) in Assumption \ref{assumption-formal}(d). \item [(c)] For some $r \in [0,\frac{2[v]-8}{2[v]-5} )$, there are deterministic nonnegative $\lambda$-integrable functions $\mathcal{J}$ on $\mathbb{R}^{2}$ such that
+\begin{assumption} ~ \begin{enumerate} \item [(a)] We have bounded 64th moment of $\sigma, \mu_{1}, \mathfrak{d}_{1}, \beta^{c}, \beta^{d}, \mu_{\beta}$, and $\sigma_{\beta}$ and bounded 32nd moment of $\sigma^{-1},\tilde{\mu}_{1}, \tilde{\sigma}, \tilde{\mathfrak{d}}_{1}, \vartheta_{1}, \vartheta_{2}, \mu_{2}, q$, and $\mathfrak{d}_{2}$. \item [(b)] The process $\mu_{1}$ satisfies (P-64) and the processes $\mu_{2}, \vartheta_{1}$, and $\vartheta_{2}$ satisfy (P-32) in Assumption \ref{assumption-formal}(d). \item [(c)] For some $r \in [0,\frac{2[v]-8}{2[v]-5} )$, there are deterministic nonnegative $\lambda$-integrable functions $\mathcal{J}$ on $\mathbb{R}^{2}$ such that

 \end{enumerate} \end{assumption}